-Operational inefficiencies can really throw a wrench in the works, leading to poor sales, bad marketing, and lousy internal communication.
-The causes are many, like inefficient back-office operations, time-sucking tasks, and high overheads.
-This can slow things down, create bottlenecks, and cause redundancies.
+Operational inefficiencies can severely disrupt operations, leading to poor sales, ineffective marketing, and weak internal communication.
+Causes include inefficient back-office operations, time-consuming tasks, and high overhead costs.
+These factors slow processes, create bottlenecks, and cause redundancies.

 Manual, complicated processes can waste time and money, often seen in too much paperwork.
 To fix this, businesses should spot waste areas, streamline workflows, and automate where possible.
 This boosts efficiency, profitability, and overall performance.